-Write a program that finds a total weight of the passangers on the Titanic.
-We will not enter the number of passangers at the beggining but we will end the list by entering the value 0.
+Write a program that finds a total weight of the passengers on the Titanic.
+We will not enter the number of passengers at the beginning but we will end the list by entering the value 0.

-since do not know the number of passangers we need to use a loop that will be executed untill the value 0 is entered
+since do not know the number of passengers we need to use a loop that will be executed until the value 0 is entered

-Simple lists {Chapter} 12
+Simple Lists {Chapter} 12